Skip to main content

 Last updated: May 5, 2026 Bottom line Yes, some Illinois seniors can have a family member paid to help at home.
 But Illinois does not have a simple state program that just mails a paycheck to an adult child or spouse.
 The main path is the Community Care Program and its Medicaid Elderly Waiver page. … Read more

-Last updated: 31 March 2026 Bottom Line: Idaho does not have a simple statewide program that lets any senior pick any family member and get them paid.
-In real life, the main path is Medicaid: an older adult may qualify for Personal Care Services or the Aged and Disabled home-and-community-based services path, and an adult … Read more
+Last updated: 27 May 2026 Bottom line: Idaho does not have a simple statewide program that pays any senior to hire any family member.
+The main paid path is usually Medicaid.
+A senior may qualify for Personal Care Services, the Aged and Disabled Waiver, or a Certified Family Home setup.
+An adult child or another … Read more

 Paid Family Caregiver Programs in Hawaii